No Result

 Another useful feature for discovering new mutual funds is the similar funds tool.
 With this tool, you can enter a mutual fund and Morningstar will return a list of funds that are similar in performance, portfolio allocation, and load.
 This is a useful tool for mutual fund investors looking to diversify, although it may not see enough use to warrant a Premium subscription on its own.

-The similar funds tool can also be good for investors who already have a group of mutual funds that match their investment styles.
+The similar funds tool can also be beneficial for investors who already have a group of mutual funds that match their investment styles.
 You can use the similar funds screener to help you diversify your investment portfolio with more similar funds.
-You may also use this tool to find funds that are better than your existing mutual funds.
+You may also use this tool to find funds that are superior to your existing mutual funds.
 For example, you may find a virtually identical fund with a lower management fee, meaning you can have similar exposure with lower expenses.

 Morningstar Similar FundsMorningstar Similar Funds